2 shot during South Florida high school football game | New Country 923

 WELLINGTON, Fla.
 (AP) — A high school football stadium was evacuated after gunshots rang out during a practice football game in South Florida on Friday night in what authorities say stemmed from an altercation between students.

 Palm Beach County Sheriff’s officials said two people were injured in the gunfire during the game at Palm Beach Central High School.
-The victims were not identified and their conditions were not immediately known.
+The victims were not identified.

+Florida Highway Patrol spokesperson Lt.
+Alvaro A. Feola said in a statement early Saturday that both adult male victims remain hospitalized, and one is critical condition.
+No information about the condition of the second victim was given.

-Spokeswoman Teri Barbera said a group of students got into a fight during the game.
+Sheriff spokeswoman Teri Barbera said a group of students got into a fight during the game.
 One of the victims was found on school property and the second victim was taken to the hospital by a friend.
+Authorities did not release any information about a possible suspect.

 The Palm Beach Post reports a helicopter landed on the field, and a man was being treated on the track.